What kind of job search dilemmas are you facing?

 Of course, you need to be careful about the content and information about yourself you post online.
 That content will be prey to nefarious people, as well as legitimate people.

-But without a strong, diverse online presence promoting your personal brand, you may be invisible to the very people who can help you reach your career goals.
+But without a strong, diverse online presence promoting your personal brand and ROI, you may be invisible to the very people who can help you reach your career goals.

 For all the details, see my post The Online Safety and Privacy Dilemma in Executive Job Search.